-Lincoln Avenue is an important north/south corridor in west Pasadena, with a backdrop of the San Gabriel Mountains to the north.
+Proposed Specific Plan Boundary Lincoln Avenue is an important corridor in Pasadena, with a backdrop of the San Gabriel Mountains to the north.
 The Specific Plan area generally consists of properties fronting the 1.1-mile section of Lincoln Avenue between Hammond Street on the south and the northern City boundary, just north of Montana Street.